Champions League: PSG, Basaksehir players walk off over racist abuse | DW | 08.12.2020

-Players from the Turkish side claimed that the fourth official used a racial slur against their assistant coach Pierre Webo.
-The match is scheduled to restart with a replacement official on Wednesday.
+The match was abandoned after players from the Turkish side claimed that the fourth official used a racial slur against their assistant coach.
+It is scheduled to restart with a replacement official on Wednesday.

 The Champions League fixture between Paris Saint Germain and Istanbul Basaksehir was abandoned Tuesday after players left the pitch over alleged racist slurs by a match official.